Landrover Series I to III 3rd/4th Gear Problems

 springs that keep the synchcroniser floated correctly between the primary

-pinion and the main shaft.
+pinion and the main output shaft.
 Usually the broken clips drop into the bottom of the

-gearbox and you notice them when you change oil.
+gearbox and you notice them when you change the oil.
 Occasionally a broken clip

-will jam and stop you being able to select 3rd/4th.
+will jam and stop you from being able to select 3rd/4th.

 If you have a jammed 3rd/4th, try selecting between 3rd, 4th